||Mule Ear - Mule Shoe Loop

 toward the picnic area.

 crosses the road at the south end.
-Follow the signs toward Cutler Flat.
-As
+If you're not confident on the

 Riding notes, clockwise loop from 1st road crossing: